 Who benefits from art therapy services?

-Art therapy provides a non-verbal space to explore gender identity and expression without the pressure of definitive labels.
-Through the creative process, you can visualize your transition journey, express the complexity of existing beyond binary categories, or process experiences of discrimination and rejection.
-As queer therapist, I bring both professional expertise and personal understanding to this work.
+• Art therapy provides a non-verbal space to explore gender identity and expression without the pressure of definitive labels.
+Through the creative process, you can visualize your transition journey, or process experiences of discrimination and rejection.

-Traditional eating disorders recovery models often center heteronormative assumptions that can feel alienating to queer individuals.
-My art therapy treatment approach acknowledges these differences, creating space for recovery that aligns with your authentic self.
-Body image work through art allows you to explore your relationship with your body without verbalizing experiences that might trigger dysphoria or shame.
+• Traditional eating disorder recovery models often center heteronormative assumptions that can feel alienating to queer people.
+My approach to eating disorder treatment is nuanced, creating space for recovery that aligns with your authentic self.
+Art therapy can allow you to explore your relationship with your body in a way that is less overwheming.

 Unique Benefits of Art Therapy for Mental Health